CopterExpress/clover/docs/en/mocap_clover.md

      <p align="center">
        <img src="../assets/mocap_clover/block_ROS.jpg" width="49%" alt="ROS Block"/>
        <img src="../assets/mocap_clover/block_udp.jpg" width="49%" alt="ROS Block"/>
-       <em>Left figure: ROS network experimental setup topology.
+       <em>Fig.1(a) - Left figure: ROS network experimental setup topology.
 Legend: Black dotted line is the provided local network; Blue solid line is the Clover pose transmission where the final transmission from laptop to Pi is over a ROS network; Red line is hardware connections; MAVlink arrow is communication via a MAVlink protocol. .</em> <br>
-       <em> Right figure: UDP transmission experimental setup topology.
+       <em>Fig.1(b) - Right figure: UDP transmission experimental setup topology.
 Legend: Black dotted line is the provided local network; Black solid line is the UDP client-server drone pose transmission; Light blue line is the pose data transmission; Red line is hardware connections; Purple line is communication via secure shell protocol and ROS network communication; MAVlink arrow is communication via a MAVlink protocol. .</em>
      </p>

     - Data Processing: The Raspberry Pi receives the pose data from the motion capture system over a ROS network on a VRPN ROS topic, this was initially parsed from the sensor readings into position and attitude.